leeway64/Introduction-to-Image-Processing/README.md

 All images are operated on in the grayscale domain.
 In other words, each pixel value ranges from 0 (black) to 255 (white).

+This project is from the course BEE 341.
 I would like to give credit to UW Bothell professor Dr. Tadesse Ghirmai for providing the specifications for this project.

 # Summary of MATLAB functions
 There are 5 .m MATLAB function files included in this project.
 These functions will be elaborated upon in this section.